CUBRID/cubrid-manual/en/sql/tuning.rst

         'abcd '

     As you can see in the above comparison result, the value in the **VARCHAR** type retrieved from the index will appear with the following empty string truncated when the covering index has been applied.

+.. note:: If covering index optimization is available to be applied, the I/O performance can be improved because the disk I/O is decreased.
+Buf if you don't want covering index optimization in a special condition, specify a **NO_COVERING_IDX** hint to the query.
+For how to add a query, refer :ref:`sql-hint`.

 Optimizing ORDER BY Clause
 --------------------------

 The index including all columns in the **ORDER BY** clause is referred to as the ordered index.
- Optimizing the query with ORDER BY clause is no need for the additional sorting process(skip order by), because the query results are searched by the ordered index.
+ Optimizing the query with **ORDER BY** clause is no need for the additional sorting process(skip order by), because the query results are searched by the ordered index.
 In general, for an ordered index, the columns in the **ORDER BY** clause should be located at the front of the index.

 .. code-block:: sql

+    SELECT *
+    FROM tab
-    SELECT * FROM tab WHERE col1 > 0 ORDER BY col1, col2
+    WHERE col1 > 0
+    ORDER BY col1, col2

 *   The index consisting of *tab* (*col1*, *col2*) is an ordered index.
 *   The index consisting of *tab* (*col1*, *col2*, *col3*) is also an ordered index.
 This is because the *col3*, which is not referred by the **ORDER BY** clause comes after *col1* and *col2* .